 The trail is a cornucopia of beautiful views, idyllic meadows, mysterious forests, ancient ruins, and stunning valleys.
 Every day and every stage of this epic trek is packed with all the things that make hiking so darn enjoyable.
 If tackled before or after high season, in the months of May or September, chances are you will have the trail mostly to yourself.
 In fact, we saw more deer while on the trail itself than we did other hikers.

-Check out out are guide for a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions, go here, and find out why this is one of the best trails to trek for anyone looking to find great, and moderately challenging, hiking in Spain.
+Check out out are guide for a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions.
+Find out why this is one of the best trails to trek for anyone looking to find great, and moderately challenging, hiking in Spain!

 My absolute favorite activity in Spain was hiking on the cliffs above the Mediterranean Sea in Costa Brava.
 The Via Ferrada de la Cala del Moli in Sant Feliu de Guixols is less a hike than a rock climb.
 A via ferrata (Italian for “iron path”) – or via ferrada in Catalan – is a protected climbing route with safety cables that allow novice climbers to traverse cliffs or mountains in relative safety.